Yi water vessel, 8th century BCE

 Bequest of Alfred F. Pillsburyexpand_more 50.46.44

 This gourd-shaped vessel is known as a yi and was used as a water container.
-Yi first appeared during the mid–Western Zhou dynasty (c.
-976–886 BCE), and were prevalent in the later Western Zhou and Spring and Autumn periods (c.
+Yi first appeared during the middle of the Western Zhou dynasty (c.
+976–886 BCE) and were prevalent in the later Western Zhou and Spring and Autumn periods (c.
 885–476 BCE).
 Before conducting a ritual activity or sitting down to a ceremonial feast, nobility would wash their hands with water poured from a yi like this one.
 Archaeological excavations reveal that yi were often paired with pan basins.
 Later, in the Warring States period (c.
 475–221 BCE), yi evolved from a footed vessel with rich decoration and an animal-mask handle, such as this one, to a simple flat-bottomed vessel with restrained decoration and a ring handle.
-The charming features of this vessel include the handle, surmounted by a horned dragon head, and legs, each one a seahorse-like dragon silhouette.
+The charming features of this vessel include the handle surmounted by a horned dragon head and the legs, each one a seahorse-like dragon silhouette.

 This record has been reviewed by our curatorial staff but may be incomplete.
 These records are frequently revised and enhanced.
 If you notice a mistake or have additional information about this object, please email collectionsdata@artsmia.org.